Skip to Content

 Instructions

-• Beat in vanilla, orange juice and zest.
+4. Beat in vanilla, fresh orange juice and orange zest.

-• Remove from oven and cool cake in the pan for 15 minutes.
+10. Remove from oven and let the cake cool in the pan for 15 minutes.
 Gently run a knife around the pan and remove to a plate to finish cooling.

-• Once the cake is cooled, drizzle the glaze over the top.
+12. Once the cake is cooled to room temperature, drizzle the simple glaze over the top.

-If you want to freeze this for later, cool cake completely.
+• If you want to freeze this for later, let cake cool completely.

 ENJOY!